jtoy/awesome-tensorflow/README.md

 * [Distributed TensorFlow with MPI](http://arxiv.org/abs/1603.02339) - In this paper, we extend recently proposed Google TensorFlow for execution on large scale clusters using Message Passing Interface (MPI)
 * [Globally Normalized Transition-Based Neural Networks](http://arxiv.org/abs/1603.06042) - This paper describes the models behind [SyntaxNet](https://github.com/tensorflow/models/tree/master/syntaxnet).
 * [TensorFlow: A system for large-scale machine learning](https://arxiv.org/abs/1605.08695) - This paper describes the TensorFlow dataflow model in contrast to existing systems and demonstrate the compelling performance
+* [TensorLayer: A Versatile Library for Efficient Deep Learning Development](https://arxiv.org/abs/1707.08551) - This paper describes a versatile Python library that aims at helping researchers and engineers efficiently develop deep learning systems.
+(Winner of The Best Open Source Software Award of ACM MM 2017)

 <a name="blogs" />